Are you tired of working a regular 9-5 corporate job and want to go on more adventures?

 If you like working outdoors and working with kids, a camp counselor is a great idea.
 These jobs often offer free housing in cabins and sometimes even have meals included.

 Park rangers get to enjoy the beautiful scenery while also protecting and preserving them.
-These jobs sometimes come with housing benefits, too.
+These jobs sometimes come with private housing benefits, too.

 I found the family I worked for on a website called Aupair.com.
 It was super easy to find a family and the entire process was really quick.